FPR-to-GPR and GPR-to-FPR

 - JavaScript - modulo wrapping with Inf/NaN converted to 0

-The assembly listings in the appendix show how costly some of these language-specific conversions are: Javascript, the worst case, is 32 scalar instructions including seven branch instructions.
+The assembly listings in the appendix show how costly some of these language-specific conversions are: JavaScript, the worst case, is 32 scalar instructions including seven branch instructions.

 Proposed New Scalar Instructions